mulaudzicalvin/multidadosti-addons/calendar_event_project_readonly_on_done/README.md

-## Calendar Event Partner
+## Calendar Event Project

-This Module make partner readonly when calendar event is done.
+This Module make project and task readonly when calendar event is done.

 ### Bug Tracker